 No matter which side you are on, regulating the cryptocurrency space has some clear benefits.
 Almost everyone agrees that regulation will have a positive impact on crypto.
 Let us find out how:

 Markets need an excuse to tumble.
 And when the government bodies issue statements around cryptocurrency, the roller coaster ride just worsens.
-If there were regulations in place, investors would take a smarter, thought-through decision instead of buying and selling their assets in fear or greed.
+If there were regulations in place, investors would make smarter, thought-through decisions instead of buying and selling their assets in fear or greed.

 Governments across the globe are against the speculation of crypto assets.
-Once the regulations are in place, investors would automatically focus more on fundamentals.
+Once the regulations are in place, investors will automatically focus more on fundamentals.